+Units: 3

+When Offered: Spring (odd years)

 A survey of literature for solo voice from the Baroque to the Twentieth Century.
 Analysis of scores through recordings and live performances.

+Grade Type: Letter Grade

-Prerequisite(s): MUS 323 individual works through recordings and live performances.
+Prerequisite(s): MUS 323

 MUS 334 - Piano Literature I